 Paystubs and Income Tax Returns

-If you were unable to work during injury recovery, you're entitled to be compensated for wage losses.
+If you cannot work during injury recovery, you're entitled to be compensated for wage losses.
 Your paystub and income tax returns help a knowledgeable car accident attorney determine the value of this portion of your claim.

 Repair Bills for Your Vehicle